 Applicants are ineligible if they are already enrolled in medical school or have previously applied to Harvard Medical School two times.
 Transfer students are also not accepted.

 The admissions committee does not pre-screen applications.
-All applicants that apply to Harvard Medical School through AMCAS will automatically receive a secondary application.
+All applicants who apply to Harvard Medical School through AMCAS will automatically receive a secondary application.
 You will need to complete it and return it to the admissions committee to move forward in the application process.

 If your application is selected, the committee will invite you to interview for a spot at Harvard Medical School.
 Successful completion of the primary application, secondary application, and interview is required before an offer of admission will be extended.